sydur-rahman/HolidayHub/README.md

 Welcome to HolidayHub, an Android application designed to simplify and enhance the management of employee holidays within a company.
 This project serves as a comprehensive solution for streamlining holiday requests, providing transparency, and fostering efficient communication between employees and managers.

+Feel free to watch the [demo video](https://youtu.be/sBqZgTOfT2w) for a quick overview of the app's functionality.

 ## Key Features

 - **User Authentication:**